Cognitive Disorders – Modern Symptoms Of A Generation.

 This information overload has a negative effect on our brains.
 With social media and the information (and as importantly, disinformation), available to people via the internet in general, this level of fear causes children to be kept at home and deprived of the freedom and experiences of their parents and grandparents.
 Micro-management and the constant chaperoning of children restricts growth.

 This transmittable neurosis effectively removes childhood experiences from the past that are essential for developing healthy adults.
-Parents may talk to their children about their own childhoods and how ‘life used to be so much easier’, but that second hand experience does nothing to allay cognitive disorders that develop as the child gets older.
+Parents may talk to their children about their own childhoods and how ‘life used to be so much easier’, but that second hand experience does nothing to allay cognitive disorder that develop as the child gets older.

 A ripple-effect of this perceived fear then expands throughout society to the point where children left alone to play outside can be considered a risk by the authorities, bruises where they fall out of a tree for example can be reported by medics to the authorities, thus creating unsubstantiated suspicion over innocent parents, kids are afraid to cross roads without an adult to accompany them – effectively fear has become a self-generating impact on society as a whole.